Prostate Health

 One in every six men will get prostate cancer.

-There will be over 2.8 million cases of prostate disease reported in 2008.
+There will be over 2.8 million cases of prostate disease reported each year.

-Don't let it be said, "He was too embarrassed or afriad to get tested."
+Don't let it be said, "He was too afraid or embarrassed to get tested."

 We cannot rest until we win the battle against Prostate Cancer.